 When Ruth asks to speak to Henry alone, Kip and Amy start singing, "Mrs. Robinson."

 The advice regarding "computerchips" references the "plastics" advice from The Graduate

 Hinted at by Mrs. Brent when trying to seduce Skip by the pool.
-Also, before the closing credits they are seated in the back of the limo, not talking, similar to the scene in the back seat of the school bus.
+Also, the ending scene is a very direct tribute.